 The whole story started with a data breach, and, likely, WeWork won’t be the only co-working space to run into this problem.
 Depending on the environment and the size, anywhere from 5 to 1000+ people can be on the WiFi at a co-working space.
 On public WiFI, such as coffee shops, hotels, or airports, most people are careful of what they do.
 But when you’re at work, network security probably isn’t something you think about.

 The big realization with the WeWork breach is that a lot of companies don’t have secure enough measures in place to protect their data from shared office WiFi.
 In traditional situations, this lack of security measures would be like sharing your home network with everyone in your neighborhood.
 You don’t know who’s doing what.
 Luckily there are options.
-TSP has several clients that work in co-working locations, and our small business technical support has taken steps to protect their data.
+Tech Superpowers (TSP) has several clients that work in co-working locations, and our small business technical support has taken steps to protect their data.

 What you do and what kind of data you’re using will influence the best solution for your needs.
 It’s essential to work with IT specialists or a managed IT services provider.
 This helps to figure out what you need and what’s best for your business.
 With that disclaimer covered, let’s look at some best practices.